ietf-wg-cellar/ebml-specification/specification.markdown

 # Considerations for Reading EBML Data

-The following scenarios describe events to consider when reading EBML Documents and the recommended design of an EBML Reader.
+The following scenarios describe events to consider when reading EBML Documents, as well as the recommended design of an EBML Reader.

 If a Master Element contains a CRC-32 Element that doesn't validate, then the EBML Reader **MAY** ignore all contained data except for